stephanGarland/dht22-rpi/README.md

 #### Docker

-Pass desired long-form args from above as environment variables as seen in the run example, using `-e file=...`
+Pass desired long-form args from above as environment variables as seen in the run example, using `-e file=...` Don't forget to include `-e TZ $YOUR_TZ` per the [tzdb format.](https://en.wikipedia.org/wiki/Tz_database)